Galile-Vincent/ClassSchedule/README.md

 2. Update the schedule information according to your classes and timings.
 3. Save the changes.

+## Notice
+This weekly class schedule widget is only compatible with the large square widget.

 ## Note

 - Feel free to customize the scripts according to your preferences or additional functionalities you may need.